briankoser/sfc-listeners-guide/episodes/0231-heroes-reborn-and-other-news.md

   - Ben
   - Matt

-notable_moments:
-odd_opening: Ben yells "No!"
 firsts:
   - Feedback from Daniel Ford
+odd_opening: Ben yells "No!"
+take_that_science:
+  - The military has plans to create an Iron Man suit by 2018

 last_listen: 2019-09-17
 recommendation: no